Idan-Fishman/Idan-Fishman/README.md

 ### Hey!
 I'm [@Idan-Fishman](https://fishman.dev) 👋

-I'm a DevOps Engineer & Solution Architect from Israel. 🇮🇱
+I'm a DevOps Engineer and Solution Architect from Israel. 🇮🇱

-I have over 5 years of experience in the defense industry, I am a seasoned DevOps Engineer & Solution Architect.
+I have over 5 years of experience in the defense industry, I am a seasoned DevOps Engineer and Solution Architect.
 I have designed and implemented complex cloud solutions on Azure, AWS, and Google Cloud. ☁️

+I am passionate about designing and implementing distributed systems over AWS, Google Cloud and hybrid environments aswell. 🚀

+I am proficient in various modern tools and technologies, such as Terraform, Kubernetes, Docker, GitHub Actions, Go, Python, React, and NextJS. 🤖

+If you would like to have my help with your team and product, feel free to **contact me.** 🤓

 Yo can find me on:
 * [My website: fishman.dev](https://fishman.dev)